petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-a-site-template-and-uploading-files.md

 ## Change the Site's Theme

-For this exercise, you'll use the Dialect theme with a style book designed for this theme.
+For this exercise, use the Dialect theme with a style book designed for this theme.
 To alter the theme for your site,

 1. Open the *Site Menu* (![Site Menu](../../images/icon-product-menu.png)) and select *Site Builder* &rarr; *Pages* (1).